otakusaikou/Landslide_Toolbox/Readme.txt

 Author: Otakusaikou
-Last Updated: 2014/05/28
+Created: 2014/05/28
 -----------Description-----------
-This program is a toolbox written for the following function:
+This program is a toolbox written for the following functions:
 1.Upload: Upload shapefile to database as table.
 2.Export: Export geometry table as shapefile.
 3.Analysis: Transformate coordinates from image coordinates to world coordinates(TWD97), filtering error with DEM, Slope and Aspect.